clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/developer-workstation.rst

 Developer Workstation
 #####################

-Workstation Setup
-*****************
+Overview
+********

-*Workstation Setup* helps you, the developer, find the tools you need.
-Use the *Clear Linux Developer Profiles* (Table 1) to help you decide which bundles, at minimum, you need to set up your developer workstation.
+*Developer Workstation* helps you find the tools you need to set up your developer workstation.

-We recommend using :ref:`swupd-search` to jump-start your skills using core |CL| features like `swupd`.
+First, we recommend learning how to use :ref:`swupd <swupd-guide>`.

-:ref:`swupd search <swupd-search>` shows:
+Next, check out :ref:`swupd search <swupd-search>`, which shows:

-* How to use `swupd` commands
-* How to search for bundles (that contain packages)
+* How to use `swupd` to search for bundles
-* How to add bundles
+* How to use `swupd` to add bundles

 How to use this document
 ========================

+This guide helps you understand the minimum bundles required to get started.
+After installing them, you can add more bundles relevant to your use case.
+To run any process required for Clear Linux developement, you may want to add the large bundle :ref:`*os-clr-on-clr* <enable-user-space>`.
-As a Developer, you could add the bundle `os-clr-on-clr` found in :ref:`enable-user-space`.
-However, you may want to deploy a leaner OS with only the bundles you need.
-This guide helps you get started.
+However, given how many packages this bundle contains, you may prefer instead to deploy a leaner OS with only bundles relevant to your project.
+Developer Workstation responds to this need.

-Use Table 1 to identify the *minimum required bundles* you need to get started developing based on your role.
-While your role may not neatly fit into one of these categories, use Table 1 as a starting point.
+Use Table 1, *Clear Linux Developer Profiles*, to identify the *minimum required bundles* to get started developing based on your role or project.
+While your role may not fit neatly into one of these categories, use Table 1 as a starting point.

 .. list-table:: **Table 1.
 Clear Linux Developer Profiles**
    :widths: 20, 20, 20, 20